markjprice/cs12dotnet8/docs/ch07-source-generators.md

 > Currently, source generators must target .NET Standard 2.0.
 The default C# version used for class libraries that target .NET Standard 2.0 is C# 7.3, as shown at the following link: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version#defaults.

-2. In the project file, set the C# language version to `10` or later (so that we can use `global using` statements), enable enforce extended analyzer rules, statically and globally import the `Console` class, and add the NuGet packages `Microsoft.CodeAnalysis.Analyzers` and `Microsoft.CodeAnalysis.CSharp`, as shown in the following markup:
+2. In the project file, set the C# language version to `12` (so that we can use `global using` statements), enable enforce extended analyzer rules, statically and globally import the `Console` class, and add the NuGet packages `Microsoft.CodeAnalysis.Analyzers` and `Microsoft.CodeAnalysis.CSharp`, as shown in the following markup:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">